 Asking Questions

 A child from this kind of background would be encouraged to ask questions when they don’t understand.
 Their parents and others have provided a framework for them to make mistakes and get back up again until they are successful.
-As a foreigner in Hong Kong, there’s plenty of stuff happening around me that I don’t understand, but I am no longer a child.
-When I fall down.
-A lot of times there is no one there saying, “Ken get back up again”.
-It’s probably a good thing that I don’t always ask questions.
-I would surely annoy those around me.
-What did he or she say?
+As foreigners in Hong Kong, there’s plenty of stuff happening around us that we don’t understand, but we are no longer a children.
+When we fall down their is rarely someone there cheering for us, “saying you can do it; get back up again.”
+It’s probably a good thing that we don’t always ask questions.
+I know for myself, I would surely annoy those around me, if I were always asking, “What did he or she say?
 Did they mean this?
-I think they said that?
-No we might tolerate that from children but not generally adults.
+I think they said that?”
+No we might tolerate that from children, but we don’t generally accept it from adults.

 Adult Foreigners

-Choosing Not to Use Gmail Translate
+Choosing Not to Use Google Translate

 NET teachers aren’t the only ones asking what to care about and what to let go of.
 Young people are also asking it.
 Unfortunately, I think a lot of them are giving up on their education too early.
-Yes teachers are there, but I think a lot of times they don’t feel that the teachers or for that matter there parents are really there for them.
+Yes, teachers are there, but I think a lot of times they don’t feel that the teachers or for that matter there parents are really there for them.
 Many of them would say it’s too embarrassing to fall down/ make a mistake in front of my friends.
 They would rather not take the risk.
 They feel the potential loss: not being understood, being laughed at by their friends, being seen as a teachers pet etc… is too costly.
 Therefore they forfeit their opportunities to learn.

 Caring About What’s Important

 At the same time there are events, announcements, speeches etc… that I do want to know about.
 I don’t want to be in the dark.
 For example recently, my school had graduation for S6 students.
 A few class teachers and the vise principal shared.
 Some students also shared.
-This graduation ceremony (above) represented something of the life of the school that I wanted to feel a part of.
-Thankfully I have a hobby that helps me with such pursuits.
-I shoot photos and videos.
+This graduation ceremony represented something of the life of the school that I wanted to feel a part of.
+Thankfully I have some hobbies that helps me with such pursuits.
+I enjoy studying Cantonese and I shoot photos and videos.
 I wish I could tell you that after the first time of re listening to the teachers’ and vise principal’s speeches I understood everything.
 I didn’t; truth is I am still trying to figure it out.
 Each time I listen to it I feel like I get something new.
 What about you?
 How do you respond to these kinds of events?
 I try to tune in.
 Sometimes I ask questions to those around me.
 Here is an article on – Help From Others

 Like Kids